TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 * Particles emitted by particle systems placed on inactive (hidden) layers can have their positions set to zero as inactive layers are not updated by Blender.

     This problem can be solved by activating layers before exporting a scene or by simply clicking the layers to make Blender update them.

+* Alpha blending objects are rendered incorrect on the Mali 400 series GPU by Google Chrome browser.